phoebebright/django-docserve/README.md

 Create a docs directory wherever you specified in your setting DOCSERVE_DOCS_ROOT

-For each role, create a subdirectory and add your .md files to that directory
+For each role, create a subdirectory and add your .md files to that directory.
+See [Tips for Structuring your Role Based Docs](#tips-for-structuring-your-role-based-docs) for more information.

 ## Build your Docs